 During Mary Gresham's tenure (1999–2012), GSE expanded its academic mission to support school-based research throughout the pre K–16 community, and embraced a variety of international education initiatives.
 Her leadership helped develop relationships and create partnerships with universities around the world, and to articulate a vision for the future of the GSE.

 In 2001, GSE introduced its first fully online program in general education.
 Enrolling students with diverse backgrounds and experiences into our Online Programs is a unique global outreach experience that GSE was, and continues to be, committed to expanding.
-Today, our school offers over 20 fully online programs leading to doctoral and master's degrees, and advanced certificates.
+Today, our school offers 26 fully online programs leading to doctoral and master's degrees, and advanced certificates.

 GSE began serving the island city-state of Singapore in 2002 with its school counseling master's degree program, in collaboration with the Center for American Education in Singapore.
-During its 10 years, the program graduated 5 cohorts of students, and demonstrated that an American model of education can be successfully tailored to meet the unique needs of Singaporean schools.
+During its 10 years, the program graduated five cohorts of students, and demonstrated that an American model of education can be successfully tailored to meet the unique needs of Singaporean schools.

 Library education at UB had its first incarnation from 1919–44, when it graduated approximately 350 students.
 In 1942, the school found itself at a growth juncture and sought expansion funding prior to its bid for accreditation from the American Library Association.
 Chancellor Capen was unable to provide university funding and reluctantly decided to phase out the program.
 The library education program was re-launched in 1966, accredited in 1972 and in 2000, joined the Department of Communication in UB’s former School of Informatics.
 In fall 2007, the Department of Library and Information Studies became the fourth department in GSE, enhancing the natural connection between education and libraries.
 In 2019, the department was renamed the Department of Information Science.